-5 Patent Proofreading Steps That Legal Counsels Need To Know To Ensure a Fail-Proof Patent
+5 Patent Proofreading Steps For Legal Counsels To Avoid Patent Rejection

 What is Patent Proofreading?

 Patent proofreading is a process which helps in identifying and rectifying mistakes to ensure accurate and error-free patents.
 This process should be considered a crucial step before and even after the grant of a patent, primarily because patents riddled with errors not only impact enforceability but also waste time and cost invested in drafting them.

 Now that you are aware of the concept of proofreading, let us discuss the various options that are readily available.

 Depending on the requirement, proofreading can be performed for:

 - Full patent – This involves proofreading all the components of a patent i.e. front/face page, abstract, specification, drawings, and claims.

 - Partial patent – In this, only particular sections of a patent are proofread.
 This essentially involves face page and claims proofreading.

 Based on specific elements of a patent, proofreading can be sub-categorized into the following three types: